 4) Be a conversation catalyst

 Rather than trying to fit in with the crowd, companies should try to start conversations with influencers that capture their attention.
-The first thing you say needs to be compelling enough to generate dialogue, introduce a new idea, or promote an interesting debate.
+The first thing you say needs to be compelling enough to generate dialogue, introduce a new idea, or spark an interesting debate.

 5) Become your influencer’s go-to resource